 Environmental Health Services

 There are substantial disparities in health status between AI/ANs and the rest of the U.S. population, especially for illness and injury rates.
-For instance, in 2012 the rate of Spotted Fever Rickettsiosis in the AI/AN population was over 3 times higher than the rate for Whites and over 13 times higher than the rate for Blacks.
+For instance, in 2013 the rate of Spotted Fever Rickettsiosis in the AI/AN population was nearly double the rate for whites and over eight times higher than the rate for blacks.
 Implementation of effective environmental health and injury prevention strategies can substantially reduce disease and injury rates.
-For example, from 2001 to 2012, the number of services provided by IHS to food service establishments and drinking water systems increased, as the incidence rate of food and waterborne diseases in the U.S decreased 72% (see graph).
+For example, as the number of IHS services provided to food service establishments and drinking water systems increased 101%, the incidence of food and waterborne diseases in the U.S decreased 72% (see graph).

 For referral to the appropriate spokesperson, contact the IHS Public Affairs Staff at 301-443-3593.